|appliance resource center|

 6. What type of salt should I use in my water softener?

-Water Doctors recommends using extra-coarse solar salt, which is commonly found in the blue bag and is cleaner than the pellets.
+Using extra-coarse solar salt, which is commonly found in the blue bag and is cleaner than the pellets.
 Pellet salt uses a bonding agent to hold it in its pellet shape.
 When the water in the brine tank dissolves the salt for use in the softener, the pellets can essentially glue themselves together causing bridging.
 Once this happens the salt no longer can dissolve to soften the water.
-Water Doctors offers convenient home delivery of salt for all brands of softeners.

 7. Can salt from softening installations enter drinking water?